Guide to updating your Egypt tourist visa. Last updated: November 2023.

 - You’ll get a receipt, and be told to go to the bank and pay.

 - Now, go to the bank and pay!
 The bank lines are usually quite empty.
-For a 3-month extension, it’s 1175 EGP.
+For a 3-month entry permit, it’s 1175 EGP.

 - Take your receipt back.
 They’ll take your photo, and your fingerprints, all at the same booth.